tsgouros/demo-graphic/README.md

 also uses GLEW, and includes an updated cmake Find module for both of these libraries.

+To install FreeGLUT, if needed, using Homebrew:

+    $ brew install freeglut

+To install GLEW, if needed, using Homebrew:

+    $ brew install glew

 To build on a Mac or on Linux:

     $ git clone http://github.com/tsgouros/demo-graphic.git